sravivarmanvce/epicsvce/pages/projects.md

 comments: false
 ---

+### List of Projects
-The department conducts research across a wide range of topics, and supports multidisciplinarity and collaboration.
-We target both the fundamental advances and the practical applications of science and technology to help address some of the greatest challenges of the future.
+The EPICS Cell conducts surveys and identifies research across a wide range of topics, and supports multidisciplinarity and collaboration.
+We target both the fundamental advances and the practical applications of science, engineering and technology to help address some of the greatest challenges of the community.

 <div class="col-md-12">
     <table class="sortable">